v8/v8.dev/src/docs/profile.md

      27    0.2%    0.0%  /.../chrome/src/out/Release/lib/libwebkit.so
 ```

 The top section shows that V8 is spending more time inside an OS-specific system library than in its own code.
-Let’s look at what’s responsible for it by examining the “bottom up” output section, where you can read indented lines as “was called by” (and lines starting with a * mean that the function has been optimized by Crankshaft):
+Let’s look at what’s responsible for it by examining the “bottom up” output section, where you can read indented lines as “was called by” (and lines starting with a `*` mean that the function has been optimized by TurboFan):

 ```
 [Bottom up (heavy) profile]: